How to Hire a Wedding Hair Stylist For Your Big Day

 10. What will happen if you're ill or have an emergency on the wedding day?

 Why you need to know: This may be last on the list of wedding hair consultation questions to ask, but it's so important.
 If your hairstylist has to cancel on short notice, there should be a contingency plan.
 Will they provide another stylist, a refund or have their assistant take their place?
-If they have a backup hairstylist, make sure to meet them beforehand.
+If they have a backup hairstylist for your wedding, make sure to meet them beforehand.